Tusarkant05/IKEA-SQL-Project/README.md

 ---

 ## Introduction
-The IKEA Retail Sales SQL project demonstrates the use of SQL to analyze retail dat, including sales records, store performance, product trends, and inventory status.
+The IKEA Retail Sales SQL project demonstrates the use of SQL to analyze retail data, including sales records, store performance, product trends, and inventory status.
 Using a robust schema, this project answers critical business questions and provides actionable insights to optimize IKEA's operational efficiency and profitability.

 ## Project Structure